Human rights abuses in Jammu and Kashmir: Suicide and psychological problems

 Kashmiri women are reportedly said to be highly prone to suicidal tendencies due to the conflict-situations.
 The fear, stress, tension, and uncertainty prevailing in the state are said to be the main reasons for this.
 According to a survey in 2012, 17,000 people, mostly women, have committed suicide during the past 20 years in the Valley.
 According to a study by the Medecins Sans Frontieres, "Women in Kashmir have suffered enormously since the separatist struggle became violent in 1989–90.
 Like the women in other conflict zones, they have been raped, tortured, maimed, and killed.
 A few of them were even jailed for years together.
 Kashmiri women are among the worst sufferers of sexual violence in the world.
 Sexual violence has been routinely perpetrated on Kashmiri women, with 11.6% of respondents saying they were victims of sexual abuse".
 Due to the impact of the conflict, a number of people in the valley suffer from various psychological problems like stress (normal or related to traumatic event), anxiety, mood, and post-traumatic disorders.
-At the beginning of the insurgency, there were 1200 patients in the valley's sole mental hospital.